Fuorcla Trupchun: to the border and beyond

 Ziel erreicht: Val Trupchun und Piz d’Esan von der Fuorcla Trupchun aus gesehen.

-Steep tour over slippery debris fields to the end of the wildlife-rich Val Trupchun.
-The tour can be taken as an extension of the hike to Alp Trupchun and offers good opportunities for observing ibex.
+Steep route over slippery scree fields to the end of the game-rich Val Trupchun.
+The route can be undertaken as an extension of the hike to Alp Trupchun and offers good opportunities for observing ibex.

 Fitness 5/6